How can I tell if I am working with a good appraiser?

 What if my appraisal is for less than I anticipated?

 No one is more interested in you having an accurate appraisal than we are.
 If for any reason you feel your appraisal is too low or too high, Chandos Pacific has an open door and open file policy.
-We will forward all comparable research and information to your office for your review – and carefully consider any information you believe we may have over looked with no questions asked.
-We want all clients to be happy with our work and are glad to take the time to insure our findings are accurate and clearly understood by anyone relying on our reports.
+We will forward all comparable research and information to your office for your review – and carefully consider any information you believe we may have overlooked with no questions asked.
+We want all clients to be happy with our work and are glad to take the time to ensure our findings are accurate and clearly understood by anyone relying on our reports.

 If I am not happy with my loan package can I take my appraisal to another bank?